spdx/spdx-spec/docs/conformance.md

 albeit in different ways.

-Conformance to the Licensing profile compliance point only entails support for the Core profile.
+Conformance to the Licensing profile compliance point only entails support for the Licensing and Core profile.

 This compliance point facilitates interchange of the licensing documents expressing which licenses and copyright notices are determined by persons or